Modest-as/MLearning/README.md

 ## Description

-Machine learning is quite fascinating subfield of computer science so I decided to learn more about it.
+Machine learning is quite a fascinating subfield of computer science so I decided to learn more about it.
 This repository contains some of the code that I have written in order to introduce myself to various concepts of machine learning.

 Who knows, maybe one day this will become an open source machine learning library...
 It may not be the [TensorFlow](https://www.tensorflow.org/) but this code should give you a basic understanding of the fundamentals.
 I will try to comment the code the best I can and give some basic theory behind the concepts in this README file.